IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/ddc-cloud-native-security-labs.git/lab-02/README.md

 1. In the `Cloud Shell`, navigate back to the user root folder.

     ```
-    $ cd $HOME
+    cd $HOME
     ```

-2. Install the configured storage classes for `IBM Cloud Object Storage`, which will use the edited template file.
+1. Install the configured storage classes for `IBM Cloud Object Storage`, which will use the edited template file.

+    ```
+    helm ibmc install ibm-object-storage-plugin ./ibm-object-storage-plugin
+    ```

+    Outputs:

     ```
     $ helm ibmc install ibm-object-storage-plugin ./ibm-object-storage-plugin